Projects (selection)

 PI subgroup Identifications

 The project funded by the Israel Science Foundation is designed to produce a dictionary of Babylonian star names (collaboration of G. Kurtik and W. Horowitz).
-My co-project is the contribution of revised identifications of the names with stars, star clusters, constellations and all types of asterisms.
+My co-project is the contribution of revised identifications of the names of stars, star clusters, constellations and all types of asterisms.

 Constellations of the World